After months of research, we came up with the most definitive bucket list of hotels. We had one crucial criterion, and that is experience.

-Travel far to the northeastern part of Norway, and you will find yourself amid the magical land of Sámi, an indigenous Finno-Ugric people inhabiting Sápmi.
+Travel far to northeastern Norway, and you will find yourself amid the magical land of Sámi, an indigenous Finno-Ugric people inhabiting Sápmi.

 The one-of-a-kind experience of intimate travel by dogsled and spending nights in the Norwegian wilderness while discovering a stunning landscape will leave you with vivid memories.

 Norman Foster, Jean Nouvel, and Zaha Hadid.
 These are only 3 of the 19 architects that designed this hotel.

 Zaha Hadid created the first floor full of curved lines and flowing spaces.
 It's just as mindblowing as you expect it to be.

-Whether you are a Stanley Kubrick fan or not, you have likely seen his famous horror movie, "The Shining".
-Timberline Lodge is the actual place from this classic film.
+Whether you are a Stanley Kubrick fan, you have likely seen his famous horror movie, "The Shining."
+Timberline Lodge is the actual place in this classic film.

-What better family entertainment you can imagine than running around the hotel with an axe, pretending to be Jack Torrance?
+What better family entertainment can you imagine than running around the hotel with an axe, pretending to be Jack Torrance?